alttch/eva-js-framework/README.md

 ## Migration from 0.4

-* EVA JS Framework and Toolbox have become ES modules.
+* EVA JS Framework and Toolbox have become ES modules

-* Toolbox module can not be used in environments which do not allow importing CSS styles.
+* Toolbox module can not be used in environments which do not allow importing CSS styles

-* the default "$eva" object is now available for web browsers only
+* the default "$eva" object is now available in web browsers only

 * Web socket mode is now turned on by default